How to Scrape Job Postings from Indeed: A Step-by-Step Guide

 pip install pandas

-Here’s a basic script that will allow you to pull job positions from Indeed.
+Here’s a basic script that demonstrates the fundamental logic of parsing job data, though you will quickly find that Indeed’s security blocks standard requests like this, meaning you'll need to upgrade to stealth tools to run it successfully.
 This specific code snippet will scrape software engineer jobs in New York City from Indeed’s search page:

 import pandas as pd